 I’ve always been a big reader – books are a place to lose yourself, let the imagination roam free and it’s something I adore.
 In fact, right now I’m longing to jump off the computer and lose myself in my latest book, but it will have to wait just a little longer.
-My favourite book as a child was Harry Potter, I remember reading the stories to my mum while she was in the bath bless her – she never complained once, despite the invasion.
-My boys can’t get enough of reading either, they adore The Fantastic Mr Fox and Jaqueline Wilson’s Clover Moon, in fact there are too many to name them all as we read a lot together.
+My favourite book as a child was Harry Potter, I remember reading the stories to my mum while she was in the bath – in fairness to her, she never complained once, despite the invasion.
+My kids love reading – especially Toby who will read novels by himself, Edith who still has her nightly story.
+Reuben is loving graphic novels at the moment and asked for a Zombie Marvel GN for his birthday!

 In addition to getting my read on, I’ve always loved the freedom that getting dressed up in fancy dress would give me – I could be a witch like Hermione, a goblin in Gringotts and even a werewolf if I wanted to be – there is no limit.
 The list was, and still remains, endless.
 Even boozy nights out in my early twenties, it would seldom be a normal dress code, with friends dressing up just for the fun of it.
 We were just *that* cool.
 I think (or maybe hope) I’ve passed this fun on to the kids – their dressing up box is certainly big enough for them to crack on with pretty much every outfit – but every so often we like to make our outfits.
 I am NOT a crafty mum, think more Mister Maker than Kirstie Allsop, but we do have a good laugh doing it and at the end of the day, stuff the judgemental people who want perfection, this isn’t where we’re at.